PostHog/posthog.com/contents/product-engineers/feature-flag-best-practices.md

 </MultiLanguage>

-> **💡 PostHog Tip:** To enable local evaluation of feature flags, you may also need to set a `personal_api_key` in your server-side initialization.
-Check the [integrations docs](/docs/integrate) for details.
+> **💡 PostHog tip:** To enable local evaluation of feature flags, you may also need to set a `personal_api_key` in your server-side initialization.

-## 5. Bootstrap your flags to set them before the library loads
+## 5. Bootstrap your flags to make them available immediately

-Bootstrapping your flags makes them available as soon as possible, before the library loads.
-This is useful if you want your flags to be available when the page first loads, such as on a landing page.
+Bootstrapping your flags makes them available in the client immediately.
+This is useful if you want your flags to be available before the page loads, such as for a landing page A/B test or [redirect test](/tutorials/redirect-testing).

 Without bootstrapping, you must wait for the library to load and then make a request.
 By the time your application gets the flag data, it is too late.
-Your page loads without the feature flag data and any code behind the flags (after this they save as cookies for easy access).
+Your page loads without the feature flag data and any code behind the flags (after this, it saves in cookies for easy access).

 To bootstrap your flags, add the relevant distinct ID and feature flag data when initializing.
 In Javascript, this looks like this: